claws/buildbot-prometheus/README.rst

 Buildbot Prometheus Exporter
 ============================

-``buildbot-prometheus`` is a Python package that provides a Prometheus metrics exporter for buildbot.
+``buildbot-prometheus`` is a Python package providing a Prometheus metrics exporter for a buildbot master.
+The package should work on Python 2 and Python 3.

-This package is built for Buildbot version 0.9 and installs as a *reporters* Buildbot plugin.

 Installation